MalekKamel/MalekKamel/README.md

 I'm interested in opportunities where AI engineering meets production rigor—roles that require building reliable, scalable AI systems with real impact.

-Let's connect if you're working on applied AI, LLM infrastructure, or bringing AI research to production.
+Let's connect if you're working on AI, LLM infrastructure, or bringing AI research to production.
 ---

 ## Connect With Me